Biographies...

 Forest School Level 3, Environmental Conservation NVQ L2, Safeguarding L3

 Alan has been an NHS community psychiatrist for people with learning disabilities for a couple of decades.
-Since semi-retiring he has explored and promoted nature based approaches to mental health care locally and nationally: he helped set up the Nature matters network at the Royal College of Psychiatrists, and the SouthWest pilot Green social prescribing project, and is a founder Member of Enable Special Education Multi-academy Trust.
-He is learning how to be a river guardian and values being a friend of Nature Connection CIC.
+Since semi-retiring he has explored and promoted nature based approaches to mental health care locally and nationally.
+He helped set up the Nature Matters Network at the Royal College of Psychiatrists and the SouthWest pilot for the Green Social Prescribing project.
+Alan is also a founder Member of Enable Special Education Multi-academy Trust.
+He is learning how to be a river guardian and he values being a friend of Nature Connection CIC.

 He offers consultancy, mentoring, teaching and support to emerging projects and practitioners, drawing on creative arts and the many ways nature knows us.